AptFox/harmony-backend/README.md

 ./gradlew bootRun
 ```

-Look for a message like this in the terminal
+#### Look for a message like this in the terminal
 ```
 Tomcat started on port 8080 (http) with context path '/'
 ```

-Open the app in a web browser and check the health endpoint to verify it's running
+#### Open the app in a web browser and check the health endpoint to verify it's running
  - Go to `http://localhost:8080/health` in a web browser
  - If you see "I'm here!" then the application is running locally.

-# Development
- - Make changes
- - write meaningful commit messages
- - run the linter from the terminal: `./gradlew ktfmtFormat`
-   - To just check, run `./gradlew ktfmtCheck`
-   - You can also add ktfmt to your IDE as a plugin

-# QOL
- - TODO: Figure out how to add hot reload/rebuild